Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Discussion

+As the attainability problem is linked to discrete components, an appealing approach is to consider asymmetric measures of monotone association that cover all types of variables, but specialize to Spearman's Rho or Kendall's Tau in the continuous case.
+Furthermore, the asymmetric measure ought to reduce to the ubiquitously used $\AUC$ measure if the outcome is dichotomous.
+We have studied asymmetric measures of monotone association that satisfy these requirements and accomplish unified ways of quantifying monotone dependence for dichotomous, ranked categorical, mixed discrete-continuous, and continuous types of outcomes.

+The asymmetric Kendall correlation ($\AKC$) or Somers' $D$ at \eqref{eq:AKC} and the associated C index or concordance index ($\CID$) at \eqref{eq:CID} and \eqref{eq:CID_AKC} bridge Kendall's Tau and $\AUC$.
+Following the landmark paper by \citet{Harrell1996}, the $\CID$ measure has been vastly popular in survival analysis, where censored outcomes are ubiquitous.
+We emphasize that recent critiques of the $\CID$ measure \citep{Blanche2019, Hartman2023, Lillelund2026} apply to its use specifically in the setting of survival analysis, where researchers assess predictive distributions relative to censored outcomes, but not to the usages discussed here, where one assesses covariate, feature, or predictor variables relative to fully observed outcomes.
+In fact, the emphasis on, and the intricacies of, censored outcomes may have hindered appreciation and dissemination of the $\AKC$ and $\CID$ measures in other fields, where censored outcomes may not be an issue at all.

+The key original contribution of this paper lies in the introduction and analysis of asymmetric grade correlation ($\AGC$) at \eqref{eq:AGC} and the coefficient of monotone association ($\CMA$) measure at \eqref{eq:CMA}.
+These measures bridge Spearman's Rho and $\AUC$ in the very same way that $\AKC$ and $\CID$ bridge Kendall's Tau and $\AUC$.
+Faced with a choice between $\AGC$ and $\CMA$, and $\AKC$ and $\CID$, we might voice a slight preference for $\AGC$ and $\CMA$, due to the lesser dependence on the discretization level of the outcomes.

-Therefore, $\AGC$ and $\CMA$ provide a natural bridge from $\AUC$ to Spearman's rank correlation, for a unified way of quantifying monotone dependence for dichotomous, ranked categorical, mixed discrete-continuous, and continuous types of outcomes.
-The associated large sample theory extends, bridges, and unifies previously disjoint literatures and methodologies for inference about monotone dependence.
-In particular, our generalization of the \citet{DeLong1988} test for pairwise comparisons of $\AUC$ values for binary outcomes allows for pairwise comparisons of $\CMA$ values for all types of linearly ordered outcomes.
-Software is available in Python \citep{Python}, and we refer the reader to \url{https://github.com/evwalz/paper_monotone_dependence} for code and reproduction materials.
+The associated large sample theory applies to all these measures and allows for the development of standard tools for asymptotic inference.
+In this way, our results unify and complete thus far disconnected strands of literature, by establishing common population level theory, common estimators, and common tests that bridge continuous and dichotomous settings and apply to all linearly ordered outcomes.
+In particular, our generalization of the \citet{DeLong1988} test for pairwise comparisons of $\AUC$ values for a dichotomous outcome accomplishes pairwise comparisons under all types of linearly ordered outcomes.
+Software for our estimators and tests is available in Python \citep{Python}, and we refer the reader to \url{https://github.com/evwalz/paper_monotone_dependence} for code and reproduction materials.

-The $\AGC$ and $\CMA$ measures address a longstanding issue with symmetric correlation coefficients in discrete settings, namely, that even under perfect monotone dependence their optimal values may not be attainable, as discussed by \citet{Neslehova2007}, \citet{Pohle2024a}, and \citet{Pohle2024b}, among others.
-The attainability problem is unavoidable if symmetric measures of dependence are used.
-In this light, we join \citet{Chatterjee2021} and \citet{Azadkia2025} in arguing that, in much of statistical practice and data analytics, a reorientation from symmetric to asymmetric measures of dependence might be warranted.